kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

 ## Encrypt and decrypt with the CLI

-The encryption of a secret file is done by means of the CLI with the following command:
+The encryption of a secret file is done using the CLI with the following command:

 ```bash
 ./bin/kuzzle encryptSecrets config/secrets.json --vault-key strongpassword